 The Campus Police Department reports that most bicycles stolen from campus locations were not locked or locked with devices easily defeated with common hand tools.
 In order to keep your bicycle secure, always lock your bicycle.
 Most thefts can be prevented by using an adequate lock and properly securing the bicycle to an approved parking facility such as a bicycle rack.
 It is best to lock the frame and wheels by using a U-Lock and a six-foot cable.
 In addition, record your bicycle's ID: Write down the unique manufacturer's frame number.
 You'll find it stamped on your bicycle frame.
 Store it in a safe place along with a photograph of your bicycle.

 If your bicycle is stolen, report it immediately to the Campus Police Department You will need to complete a police report that specifies the location where the bicycle was parked and whether or not it was licensed.

-PROGRAMS FOR CAMPUS SECURITY PROCEDURES, CAMPUS SECURITY AWARENESS, CRIME PREVENTION & OTHER
+PROGRAMS FOR CAMPUS SECURITY PROCEDURES, CAMPUS SECURITY AWARENESS, AND CRIME PREVENTION

-During the COVID-19 pandemic, these programs may be offered virtually.
+These programs may be offered virtually or in person.